pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

     To get a free-trial token, fill in [this form](https://www.pachyderm.com/trial/){target=_blank}, get in touch with us at [sales@pachyderm.io](mailto:sales@pachyderm.io), or on our [Slack](https://www.pachyderm.com/slack/){target=_blank}.

 Select your favorite cloud provider.

+!!!
+Important "Definition"
+    Note that we often use the acronym `CE` for Community Edition.
 ## 2. Create Your Values.yaml

 !!!
 Note